Why we have the NHS Knowledge and Library Hub

 A platform to search for and access all high quality, trusted knowledge resources including national and local e-resources.

-Following library management system integration, a platform that will also surface print collections.
+Following the integration of regional library management systems, a platform that will also surface print collections.

 An interface that connects users to services and support from libraries.